Spacetime-Meta/spacetime-sdk/README.md

 At this point you can go on the Github website and open a pull request to merge your changes into the develop branch.

 ## Environments
-There are two environment for the Standard Kit:
+There are two environments for the Standard Kit:
-1. Production: Deployed on Github pages from the main branch [View deployment](https://spacetime-meta.github.io/spacetime-standard-kit/)
+1. **Production:** Deployed on Github pages from the main branch [View deployment](https://spacetime-meta.github.io/spacetime-standard-kit/)
-2. Development: Deployed on Netlify from the develop branch [View deployment](https://stdkit-dev.netlify.app/)
+2. **Development:** Deployed on Netlify from the develop branch [View deployment](https://stdkit-dev.netlify.app/)
-3. Local: You can easily deploy the project on your local drive using the [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Useful Visual Studio Code Extensions